Oracle-Efficient Online Learning and Auction Design: Generalized FTPL and Oracle-Efficient Online Learning

-We create shared randomness among actions in $\X$ by drawing a random vector $\valpha\in\R^N$ of some small size $N$, with components $\alpha_j$ drawn independently from a dispersed distribution $D$.
+We create shared randomness among actions in $\X$ by drawing a random vector $\valpha\in\R^N$ of size $N$, with components $\alpha_j$ drawn independently from a dispersed distribution $D$.
 The payoff of each of the learner's actions is perturbed by a linear combination of these independent variables, as prescribed by a {\it perturbation translation matrix} $\mGamma$ of size $|\X|\times N$, with entries in $[0,1]$.
 The rows of $\mGamma$, denoted $\mGamma_x$, describe the linear combination for each action $x$.
 That is, on each round $t$, the payoff of each learner action $x\in \X$ is perturbed by $\valpha \cdot \mGamma_x$, and our Generalized FTPL algorithm outputs an action $x$ that approximately maximizes $\sum_{\tau=1}^{t-1} f(x, y_\tau) + \valpha\inprod\mGamma_x$.
-See Algorithm~\ref{alg:ftpl-approximate} for a full specification.
+This procedure is fully described in Algorithm~\ref{alg:ftpl-approximate}.
 (For non-oblivious adversaries, a fresh random vector $\valpha$ is drawn in each round.)

 In the remainder of this section, we analyze the properties of matrix $\mGamma$ that guarantee that Generalized FTPL is no-regret and that its perturbations can be efficiently transformed into synthetic history.
 Together these properties give rise to efficient reductions of online learning to offline optimization.